 His work has been featured in magazines, galleries and newspapers throughout the globe including: The Photographic Journal, Aint-Bad Magazine, Miami New Times, The Real Deal, Diario El Nacional, DeFine Art, Multiple Exposures Gallery, Thomson Reuters sign in Times Squares, among others.

 Francisco is currently working as a commercial photographer with clients that includes Aloft Hotels, University of Miami, Phillips, Ikea, Tripping Animals Brewery, Tecnoglass, Bloomsbury, Steven Kamali, Curvilux and others; as he continues to develop his career as an artist.
-He is represented by Curators Voice Art Projects in Miami, Florida.

 Prints are available for sale in different sizes.
 Feel free to contact for more information.